mokaixu/azhng.github.io/_posts/2019-05-09-uni-life-year-in-review.markdown

 ### [CS 241E](https://www.student.cs.uwaterloo.ca/~cs241e/)
 The content of the CS 241E was fairly standard introduction to the general compiler constructs, including parsing, tokenization, DFA/NFAs, code generation and garbage collection.
-However, this course was my first introduction to Scala, one of my favorite programming langauges til this day.
+However, this course was my first introduction to Scala, one of my favorite programming languages until this day.
 It was taught by [Ondřej Lhoták](https://plg.uwaterloo.ca/~olhotak/), and Ondřej was one of the few professors that I met who actually does care about his students.
 I remember once after I spent two days desperately trying to debug a weird issue of my compiler, I came to Ondřej for help.